 1. Pin Actions to Full Commit SHAs

 Importantly, version tags can be rewritten.
 However, commit SHAs cannot be rewritten.
-Therefore, replace tag-based references with full 40-character SHA hashes.
+Replace tag-based references with full 40-character SHA hashes.
 For example, instead of @v2, use @a1b2c3d4....
-In fact, this is the single most effective defense against tag poisoning.
+This is the single most effective defense against tag poisoning.

 3. Audit pull_request_target Workflows

-Notably, any workflow that uses this trigger and also checks out PR code is high risk.
-Indeed, the attacker used this exact pattern to steal the initial token.
-Therefore, separate trusted workflows from untrusted code, or remove the trigger entirely.
+Any workflow that uses this trigger and also checks out PR code is high risk.
+The attacker used this exact pattern to steal the initial token.
+Separate trusted workflows from untrusted code, or remove the trigger entirely.

 4. Apply Least Privilege to Runner Tokens

-In fact, most pipelines give the GITHUB_TOKEN far more permission than needed.
-Consequently, lock it down.
+Most pipelines give the GITHUB_TOKEN far more permission than needed.
+Lock it down.
 For instance, if your workflow only reads code, don't give it write access.
 As a result, fewer permissions mean less damage if a tool gets compromised.

 5. Monitor Runner Behavior at Runtime

 However, network-level tools alone won't catch these attacks.
-In fact, the attacker's domains were too new to appear on blocklists.
+The attacker's domains were too new to appear on blocklists.
 Instead, watch for unusual behavior — like a CI runner making POST requests with binary data to external domains.

-Indeed, tags can be silently rewritten.
+Tags can be silently rewritten.
 Similarly, a tag that pointed to safe code yesterday can point to malware today.
-Therefore, always pin to full commit SHAs.
+Always pin to full commit SHAs.

 GitHub's immutable badge didn't prevent this attack.
-In fact, the attacker may have locked the malicious state in place.
-Consequently, do not rely on badges alone.
+The attacker may have locked the malicious state in place.
+Do not rely on badges alone.

-Notably, a stolen token opens the door to cascading attacks.
-Therefore, if any tool in your pipeline was compromised, rotate every credential it could access.
+A stolen token opens the door to cascading attacks.
+If any tool in your pipeline was compromised, rotate every credential it could access.

 The Attack Is Still Expanding